jberusch/llm-personal-assistant/GOOGLE_CALENDAR_SETUP.md

 # Google Calendar Setup Guide

-This guide will help you connect your Focus Assistant to Google Calendar in about 5 minutes.
+This guide will help you connect your Focus Assistant to Google Calendar **and Gmail** in about 5 minutes.

 ## Quick Overview